theHostileNegotiator/KWBandage/PatchNotes.md

 2. Subfaction MCVs when trained from their respective Warfactory would have the Created voice line delayed.
 Additionally, all built from the Redeemer Engineering Facility suffer the same problem
 	* Unit Voice Array had ObjectSpecificEntry for when unit is created from Warfactory.
 All referenced Nod Warfactory.
 Changed to reference their own Warfactory and added the Redeemer Engineering Facility SpecificEntry for each faction.
 #### Reckoner
 1. Destroyed Model is broken due to incorrect bone references.
-Additionally destroyed model it too clean
+Additionally destroyed model is too clean
 	* Fixed bone references in model container and added noise modifier to model (Thanks Stygs, in particular the noise modifier)
 #### Mantis
 1. Turret is not effective at tracking Air Units, often misfiring